ably77/knative-istio-tutorial/README.md

 ```

 ##### Trigger knative service internally
-If triggering the knative service through the external LB is not an option, below will guide you through how to do so internally
+If triggering the knative service through the external LB is not an option, below will guide us through how to do so internally

 Deploy sleep app to run curl commands from:
 ```
 kubectl create -f https://raw.githubusercontent.com/istio/istio/master/samples/sleep/sleep.yaml -n default
 ```

-Get your knative-local-gateway CLUSTER-IP
+Get our knative-local-gateway CLUSTER-IP
 ```
 kubectl get svc -n istio-system
 ```